BarisAlbayrakIEEE/StructuralAnalysis/README.md

 2. IFE_Exportable: export_FE()
 3. IFE_Importable_Exportable: import_FE() and export_FE()

-The FE importability is required for all types existing in an online DCG.
+The FE importability is required for all types existing in an online DAG.
 The FE exportability is required for all types which is involved in an FEA solution (the SP may involve SA methods executing the FEA).
 Hence The three types would represent the following cases:
 1. IFE_Importable: Can be constructed by the FE data (i.e. both online and offline) but cannot involved in an FEA.